Jonahcas/Django-4.0-Vuln/README.md

 + It can be used to grab data when applied to a Django web page.

 ## What was the vulnerable code?
 The vulnerable code was more like an *absence* of proper checking, rather than a glaring vulnerability in a function.
 The vulnerability is found in the ```as_sql``` method of the ```ExtractOld``` class, which was pulled from the older, vulnerable version of the code, into the fixed code.
 The nfixed ```Extract``` method still exists and works as intended.
+(Demonstrate initial test)

 ExtractOld: ```django\django\db\models\functions\datetime.py```

 To remedy this vul, they implimented a check for common sql injection starters like '.
+(Demonstrate first fix)

 However, this was not the best fix they found for the vulnerability.
 Instead, they used ***bound variables,*** which allow the addition of parameters into an SQL query without it being interpreted as actual SQL.
+(Demonstrate second fix)

 TL;DR - They fixed it by telling the program "this is a parameter, not actual SQL."